 Wide-field fluorescence microscopy at high magnification was used to study the intracellular binding site of Rubb16 in Escherichia coli.
 Upon incubation of E. coli cells at the minimum inhibitory concentration, Rubb16 localised at ribosomes with no significant DNA binding observed.
 Furthermore, Rubb16 condensed the ribosomes when they existed as polysomes.
 It is postulated that the condensation of polysomes would halt protein production, and thereby inhibit bacterial growth.
 The results of this study indicate that the family of inert dinuclear ruthenium complexes Rubbn selectively target RNA over DNA in vivo.
 Selective RNA targeting could be advantageous for the development of therapeutic agents, and because of differences in ribosome structure between bacteria and eukaryotic cells, the Rubbn complexes could be selectively toxic to bacteria.
 In support of this hypothesis, the toxicity of Rubb16 was found to be significantly less to liver and kidney cell lines than against a range of bacteria.

-Monahan, LG, Liew, AT, Bottomley, AL & Harry, L 2014, 'Division site positioning in bacteria: one size does not fit all', Frontiers in Microbiology, vol. 5, no. 19.View/Download from: UTS OPUS or Publisher's site
+Monahan, LG, Liew, AT, Bottomley, AL & Harry, L 2014, 'Division site positioning in bacteria: one size does not fit all', Frontiers in Microbiology, vol. 5, no. 19.View/Download from: Publisher's site

 Spatial regulation of cell division in bacteria has been a focus of research for decades.
 It has been well studied in two model rod-shaped organisms, Escherichia coli and Bacillus subtilis, with the general belief that division site positioning occurs as a result of the combination of two negative regulatory systems, Min and nucleoid occlusion.
 These systems influence division by preventing the cytokinetic Z ring from forming anywhere other than midcell.
 However, evidence is accumulating for the existence of additional mechanisms that are involved in controlling Z ring positioning both in these organisms and in several other bacteria.
 In some cases the decision of where to divide is solved by variations on a common evolutionary theme, and in others completely different proteins and mechanisms are involved.
 Here we review the different ways bacteria solve the problem of finding the right place to divide.
 It appears that a one-size-fits-all model does not apply, and that individual species have adapted a division-site positioning mechanism that best suits their lifestyle, environmental niche and mode of growth to ensure equal partitioning of DNA for survival of the next generation.

-Lu, J, Turnbull, L, Burke, CM, Liu, MY, Carter, DA, Schlothauer, RC, Whitchurch, CB & Harry, L 2014, 'Manuka-type honeys can eradicate biofilms produced by Staphylococcus aureus strains with different biofilm-forming abilities', PeerJ, vol. 2.View/Download from: UTS OPUS or Publisher's site
+Lu, J, Turnbull, L, Burke, CM, Liu, MY, Carter, DA, Schlothauer, RC, Whitchurch, CB & Harry, L 2014, 'Manuka-type honeys can eradicate biofilms produced by Staphylococcus aureus strains with different biofilm-forming abilities', PeerJ, vol. 2.View/Download from: Publisher's site

 Chronic wounds are a major global health problem.
 Their management is difficult and costly, and the development of antibiotic resistance by both planktonic and biofilm-associated bacteria necessitates the use of alternative wound treatments.
 Honey is now being revisited as an alternative treatment due to its broad-spectrum antibacterial activity and the inability of bacteria to develop resistance to it.
 Many previous antibacterial studies have used honeys that are not well characterized, even in terms of quantifying the levels of the major antibacterial components present, making it difficult to build an evidence base for the efficacy of honey as an antibiofilm agent in chronic wound treatment.
 Here we show that a range of well-characterized New Zealand manuka-type honeys, in which two principle antibacterial components, methylglyoxal and hydrogen peroxide, were quantified, can eradicate biofilms of a range of Staphylococcus aureus strains that differ widely in their biofilm-forming abilities.
 Using crystal violet and viability assays, along with confocal laser scanning imaging, we demonstrate that in all S. aureus strains, including methicillin-resistant strains, the manuka-type honeys showed significantly higher anti-biofilm activity than clover honey and an isotonic sugar solution.
 We observed higher anti-biofilm activity as the proportion of manuka-derived honey, and thus methylglyoxal, in a honey blend increased.
 However, methylglyoxal on its own, or with sugar, was not able to effectively eradicate S. aureus biofilms.
 We also demonstrate that honey was able to penetrate through the biofilm matrix and kill the embedded cells in some cases.
 As has been reported for antibiotics, sub-inhibitory concentrations of honey improved biofilm formation by some S. aureus strains, however, biofilm cell suspensions recovered after honey treatment did not develop resistance towards manuka-type honeys.
 New Zealand manuka-type honeys, at the concentrations they can be applie...

-Turnbull, L, Strauss, MP, Liew, ATF, Monahan, LG, Whitchurch, CB & Harry, EJ 2014, 'Super-resolution Imaging of the Cytokinetic Z Ring in Live Bacteria Using Fast 3D-Structured Illumination Microscopy (f3D-SIM)', JOVE-JOURNAL OF VISUALIZED EXPERIMENTS, no. 91.View/Download from: UTS OPUS or Publisher's site
+Turnbull, L, Strauss, MP, Liew, ATF, Monahan, LG, Whitchurch, CB & Harry, EJ 2014, 'Super-resolution Imaging of the Cytokinetic Z Ring in Live Bacteria Using Fast 3D-Structured Illumination Microscopy (f3D-SIM)', JOVE-JOURNAL OF VISUALIZED EXPERIMENTS, no. 91.View/Download from: Publisher's site

 Treatment of chronic wounds is becoming increasingly difficult due to antibiotic resistance.
 Complex natural products with antimicrobial activity, such as honey, are now under the spotlight as alternative treatments to antibiotics.
 Several studies have shown honey to have broad-spectrum antibacterial activity at concentrations present in honey dressings, and resistance to honey has not been attainable in the laboratory.
 However not all honeys are the same and few studies have used honey that is well defined both in geographic and chemical terms.
 Here we have used a range of concentrations of clover honey and a suite of manuka and kanuka honeys from known geographical locations, and for which the floral source and concentration of methylglyoxal and hydrogen peroxide potential were defined, to determine their effect on growth and cellular morphology of four bacteria: Bacillus subtilis, Escherichia coli, Staphylococcus aureus and Pseudomonas aeruginosa.
 While the general trend in effectiveness of growth inhibition was manuka.manuka-kanuka blend.kanuka.clover, the honeys had varying and diverse effects on the growth and cellular morphology of each bacterium, and each organism had a unique response profile to these honeys.
 P. aeruginosa showed a markedly different pattern of growth inhibition to the other three organisms when treated with sub-inhibitory concentrations of honey, being equally sensitive to all honeys, including clover, and the least sensitive to honey overall.
 While hydrogen peroxide potential contributed to the antibacterial activity of the manuka and kanuka honeys, it was never essential for complete growth inhibition.
 Cell morphology analysis also showed a varied and diverse set of responses to the honeys that included cell length changes, cell lysis, and alterations to DNA appearance.
 These changes are likely to reflect the different regulatory circuits of the organisms that are activated by the stress of honey treatment.